-ResponseCode is a java.lang.String which stands for sampler response code.
+ResponseCode is a java.lang.String that stands for sampler response code.
 Here is a sample use-case:

-ResponseMessage is a java.lang.String which represents response message; sample use case is the same as for the ResponseCode.
+ResponseMessage is a java.lang.String that represents a response message.
+The sample use case is the same as the one for the ResponseCode.

-IsSuccess is java.lang.Boolean which reflects whether sampler succeeded.
-If it’s set to true – sampler will be considered “passed”, otherwise it will be marked as “failed”
+IsSuccess is a java.lang.Boolean that reflects whether sampler succeeded.
+If it’s set to true, sampler is considered “passed.”
+Otherwise, it will be marked as “failed.”

-Label is java.lang.String which represents sampler Label.
-Can be get or set as usual String, will be listed in Test Results as sampler label.
+Label is java.lang.String that represents sampler label.
+It can be get or set as a usual String and will be listed in the test results as a sampler label.

-FileName is a java.lang.String which contains beanshell script file name (what is entered in “Script file” stanza of the BeanShell Sampler).
+FileName is a java.lang.String that contains a BeanShell script file name (what is entered in “Script file” stanza of the BeanShell Sampler).

-ctx is the most powerful variable exposed to Beanshell.
-It represents org.apache.jmeter.threads.JMeterContext class which is pretty much JMeter itself, it provides read/write access to underlying JMeter Engine, Samplers and their Results as well as to variables/properties.
+ctx is the most powerful variable exposed to BeanShell.
+It represents the org.apache.jmeter.threads.JMeterContext class, which is virtually JMeter itself.
+It provides read/write access to the underlying JMeter engine, samplers, and their results as well as variables/properties.

 Basically, this is the same as “vars,” but it exposes JMeter properties instead.
 See JavaDoc on java.util.Properties and JMeter documentation on JMeter properties for more information.
-The primary distinction between props and vars is that props have “global” scope, and scope of “vars” is limited to current thread group only.
+The primary distinction between props and vars is that props have a “global” scope, whereas the scope of “vars” is limited to the current thread group.

-log represents org.apache.log.Logger class and can be used to append a message to jmeter.log file.
+log represents the org.apache.log.Logger class and can be used to append a message into jmeter.log file.
 See JavaDoc on logger for more details.
 The following is the sample use case:

-As Beanshell is executed within Rhino engine there is no other option to see what’s wrong apart from inspecting jmeter.log file for something like:
+As BeanShell is executed within the Rhino engine, there is no other option to see what’s wrong, apart from inspecting jmeter.log file for something like:

 Error invoking bsh method

-and using System.out.println(“something”) or log.info(“something”) to get to the bottom of where the script fails.
+and using System.out.println(“something”) or log.info(“something”) to determine where the script fails.